Ireland Guide

 Dislike Like

-Handily situated in the heart of Lisburn city, Anton Campbell’s recently opened restaurant has already proved very popular for both lunch and evening meals, attracting a real mix of young and not so young who appreciate the basic good food, friendly service and relaxed ambience
+Handily situated in the heart of Lisburn city, Anton Campbell’s popular restaurant attracts a real mix of young and not so young who appreciate the basic good food, friendly service and relaxed ambience

 • Banqueting